 - 4 tablespoons of Epsom salts in a bath are another natural remedy to help reduce inflammation and pain.

-As with all remedies, it’s important for them to work alongside a good nutritional plan.
+For remedies to work successfully, it’s important for them to work alongside a good lifestyle.
 Nutrition will go some way to reduce inflammation and pain further.

 Natural remedies can make a difference.
-Conventional medicine although it has its place, suppresses the immune system and doesn’t treat the underlying cause.
+Sadly, conventional medicine although it has its place, tends to suppress the immune system and doesn’t treat the underlying cause.

-But natural remedies will continue to support the immune system, whilst treating the cause or symptoms.
+Natural remedies continue to support the immune system, whilst treating the cause or symptoms.